chiroptical/texcollab/README.md

-`pull`, `extras push/pull`, etc. When the advisor, or student, are ready to "merge" changes run `texcollab compare main.tex barrymoo` (`main.tex` of `master` with `main.tex` of `barrymoo`, for example), this will open up the `TEXCOLLAB_MERGE_TOOL` (we use `meld`) and then one can pick and choose the changes (or don't!).
+`pull`, `extras push/pull`, etc. When the advisor, or student, are ready to "merge" changes run `texcollab compare main.tex barrymoo` (`main.tex` of `master` with `main.tex` of `barrymoo`, for example), this will open up the `TEXCOLLAB_MERGE_TOOL` (we are using `meld` on Linux and `bcomp` on OS X) and then one can pick and choose the changes (or don't!).
 Finally, `commit/push` and the other collaborator is ready to pull.
 I also added a `texcollab log` functionality, which means you can use the config key to compare with previous commits too (see `-h/--help`)

 # Cool, how do I add collaborators?